numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 the model, the highest user ID will have your ratings and so the returned predictions will be your personalised movie recommendations.

-The deployment script (see below) will automatically run the inferencing after training and download the prediction file along with the model after the run completes.

 ## Dowloading the results to your local machine

 The results can now be copied back via ssh secure copy.
 To do this, use scp from your _local